agutoli/react-styled-select/README.md

 react-styled-select
 ============

-This project was build with [styled-components](https://github.com/styled-components/styled-components) and is a  "rethink" of the awesome project [react-select](https://raw.githubusercontent.com/JedWatson/react-select).

 This project was built with [styled-components](https://github.com/styled-components/styled-components) and is a "rethink" of the awesome project [react-select](https://raw.githubusercontent.com/JedWatson/react-select).
 But what the differences between [react-select](https://raw.githubusercontent.com/JedWatson/react-select) and this project?